15 Feb 2023

 Our own groups fighting fracking felt this same boost when messages of support came in from around the world.
 But we also boost our groups by acting in solidarity, even before our allies are aware of and motivated by our action.
 This is because it reminds us that we’re part of that much larger movement, a global one, made up of millions of people fighting for justice.

 One critical aspect of solidarity action is responding quickly to calls for help.
 Environmental campaigning isn't an even playing field around the world.
 For many it can be deadly.

-Particular moments of political upheaval can often put people’s human rights and lives at risk.
+Particular moments of political upheaval and even corporate impunity overseas can often put people’s human rights and lives at risk.
 Whenever this is the case, we take solidarity action together by shining spotlights on governments and corporations to keep each other safe and ensure perpetrators can't act with impunity.
 Signing declarations, sending letters to embassies and using social media are examples of good ways to do this.

 As environmental justice activists we often do this without thinking, but it’s nice to know it’s also a strategy that works.
 On 2 separate occasions in 2021, Ugandan activists campaigning against Total and partnered to Les Amis de la Terre (Friends of the Earth France) were arrested without charge.
 International outcry supported by Friends of the Earth helped secure their quick release.

 The same thing happened again in December 2022 – activists returning from a workshop with Friends of the Earth Mozambique were arrested without charge but then quickly released due to coordinated international action from Friends of the Earth.
 And in 2016 we worked together to secure the safe passage of Gustavo Castro Soto after he witnessed the murder of Berta Cáceres.
 As attacks against environmental activists and Human Rights Defenders increase around the world, so does the strength of our response.